Tiger Flower Facts

 - Very sadly, however, the beauty remains rather short-lived.
 While each plant produces multiple stems, individual blooms open for only a single day.
 While not unknown, this remains an uncommon trait.

 - Due to its brilliant and varied colors, this marvel of Nature has become quite popular.
-Gardeners and homeowners alike often use it as an ornamental plant in many parts of the world.
+Gardeners and homeowners alike often use the Tiger Flower as an ornamental plant in many parts of the world.

 Tiger Flower Physical Description